amitjangid80/multiutillib/README.md

 // Use this method to make a button or a view bounce AnimUtil.bounceAnim(Context context, View view);

+/**
+ * expand view method
+ *
+ * this method is used to expand the view to its content's height *
+ * @param v - View that needs to be expanded
+**/
+AnimUtil.expandView(final View v)

+/**
+ * collapse view method
+ *
+ * this method is used to collapse the view to its content's height *
+ * @param v - View that needs to be collapsed
+**/
+AnimUtil.collapseView(final View v)

+/**
+ * expand view method
+ *
+ * this method is used to expand the view to its content's height *
+ * @param v             - View that needs to be expanded *
+ * @param animDuration  - duration of the animation for expanding the view **/
+AnimUtil.expandView(final View v, int animDuration)

+/**
+ * collapse view method
+ *
+ * this method is used to collapse the view to its content's height *
+ * @param v             - View that needs to be collapsed *
+ * @param animDuration  - duration of the animation for collapsing the view **/
+AnimUtil.collapseView(final View v, int animDuration)

 ```

 ### Social Buttons